cmu-sei/helm-charts/charts/cite/README.md

 ### Helm Deployment Configuration

-The following are configurations for the Gallery API Helm Chart and application configurations that are configured outside of the `cite-api.env` section.
+The following are configurations for the CITE API Helm Chart and application configurations that are configured outside of the `cite-api.env` section.

 ### Ingress